minozzi/minozzi.github.io/projects.md

 "The Incidental Pundit."
 With Hyunjin Song, Michael Neblo, David Lazer, & Katherine Ognyanova

+"It Takes Two: Heterogeneous Motivations & Reputations in International Relations."
+With Eunbin Chung, Matthew Hitt, & Andrew Rosenberg

+"Man, State, and War: An Experimental Approach."
+With Eli Assaf, Chris Gelpi, & Andrew Rosenberg

+"Party Calls and Reelection in the U.S. Senate."
+With Ethan Hershberger & Craig Volden

 "Revisiting Familiarity and Contempt: A Field Experiment on Constituent Attitudes toward Members of Congress."